Twinklebear/Twinklebear.github.io-jekyll/_posts/2013-12-18-lesson-6-true-type-fonts-with-sdl_ttf.md

 End of Lesson 6
 -
 That's it for our quick look at SDL_ttf!
 Don't forget to check out the [documentation](http://www.libsdl.org/projects/SDL_ttf/docs/index.html) for the library to see what else it's capable of.
-As always, if you run into any issues with the lesson feel free to post a comment below.
-I'll see you again soon in Lesson 7: Taking Advantage of Classes.
+As always, if you run into any issues with the lesson feel free to send me an email or tweet.

+While I meant to continue writing more lessons, I got tied up with other projects and didn't get back to it.
+From this point you could continue following some of the [Lazy Foo](http://lazyfoo.net/tutorials/SDL/) tutorials, or follow the [SDL wiki](https://wiki.libsdl.org/FrontPage) examples and documentation.